Mastering Image SEO: Unlocking AI’s Multimodal Capabilities

 FAQs

-Original images act as canonical signals that boost authenticity and content origin credibility.
-Tools like Google Cloud Vision’s WebDetection can help track duplicate content and boost your visual content’s scoring.
+Original images can act as canonical signals that support authenticity and origin credibility.
+The post also notes that tools such as Google Cloud Vision WebDetection can help identify duplicate visual content.

 Comments